Canop/glassbench/README.md

 ## Record every tests, with tags to help you compare strategies

-Read the whole history of your project's benchmarks, as everything is stored in sqlite3.
+Read the whole history of your project's benchmarks, as everything is stored in SQLite.

 ```bash